 Certificates of Convenience and Necessity (CCNs)

-Bounded Service Areas: These are areas that form closed boundaries.
-These boundaries often follow identifiable physical and cultural features such as roads, rivers, streams and political boundaries.
+A certificated service area with closed boundaries that often follows identifiable physical and cultural features such as roads, rivers, streams and political boundaries.

-Facilities Only: Facilities only lines are granted for a "point of use" service area that covers only the customer connections at the time the CCN is granted.
-Facility Only service lines can, but may not always, correspond to the location of the utility's distribution lines in the ground.
+A certificated service area represented by lines on a map.
+They are granted for a "point of use" that covers only the customer connections at the time the CCN is

 Frequently Asked Questions about Certificates of Convenience and Necessity (CCNs)